yaal-coop/canaille/demo/README.md

 # Demo and development

-To check out how canaille looks like, or to start contributions, just run it!
+To check out how canaille looks like, or to start contributions, just run it with `./run.sh`!

-- If you have *OpenLDAP* installed on your system, run: `./run.sh`.
+You need to have either `OpenLDAP`, or `docker` plus `docker-compose` installed on your system.
-- If you prefer using docker, you can also run `docker-compose up`.

 Then you have access to: